tech-showcase/auth-service/README.md

 - [Resources backend app](py-simple-app/swagger.yaml)

 ## Authentication
 This apps use Json Web Token (JWT) as an authentication method for the API.
+Authentication method is done by Auth backend app.
+Any authentication in Resources backend app is also done by Auth backend app, so you have to run Resources backend app along with Auth backend app.

 ## How to run
 #### First method